Authors: Ryan Morasiewicz, Selena Chen

 The COVID-19 pandemic has upended our day-to-day lives.
 In the outdoor/adventure industry, it has led to the cancellation of pre-scheduled bookings, trips, and events, either pro-actively by companies (to limit possible exposure and spread of the virus), pursuant to orders of governmental health officials or due to the closure of international borders preventing customer access.

-While trip/booking cancellations can happen every season for one reason or another, this is the first time in living memory that the industry has effectively shut down and businesses are confronting their legal obligations to their customers and their deposits en mass.
+While trip/booking cancellations can happen every season for one reason or another, this is the first time in living memory that the industry has effectively shut down and businesses are confronting their legal obligations to their customers and their deposits en masse.
 At the same time, businesses have likely already incurred expenses (non-refundable) in respect of such trips/bookings and general operations, such as permits, insurance, equipment and consumables like food and fuel.
 What is a business to do when their customers seek a refund of their deposit, for a situation that is entirely out of a business’s control?

 In B.C. and the other western Canadian provinces, there are no laws that deal directly with, or prescribe the content of a business’s refund, exchange, or return policies.
 What this means is that business are free to set their own policies when it comes to money received from customers and under what circumstances they are obligated to return it.
 However, there is also provincial legislation that can impact how such policies operate, specifically if the business involves future performance contracts or continuing services contracts.